CS3237-Smart-Lock/Backend/README.md

 - REST server (Flask)
 - Database (SQLite3)
-- Potentially Websocket to come
+- Websocket for two way data transmission, such as video and log streaming

 I use `just` as a script runner, but you can also take a look in the `justfile` and run the commands separately First, create a virtual environment and install dependencies